Flu Vaccinations 2022-23 Season

 Please note: we are continuing to work collaboratively with the Sea Cadet Hall for the majority of Covid-19 Autumn Booster vaccinations and we are offering a very limited number of Covid-19 vaccinations at the practice for those in the priority groups.

 Patients aged 50-64:

-Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination is November, providing there is sufficient vaccines.
-No appointments will be offered for people in this age group until then.
-This is to ensure that those who are most at risk are vaccinated first.
-If you are aged 50 to 64 and are in a clinical ‘at risk’ group which is eligible for the flu vaccination, for example you have a health condition which puts you at risk from the flu, you will be invited earlier.
+Please note that, if you are aged between 50 and 64 and not in a clinical at risk group, the earliest you will be offered a flu vaccination is mid-October.
+No appointments will be offered for people in this age group until then, this is to ensure that those who are most at risk are vaccinated first.

 PROTECT YOURSELF | PROTECT THOSE AROUND YOU | PROTECT THE NHS